TIBCOSoftware/flogo/docs/content/development/apps/app-configuration.md

 - name: The application name
 - type: The type of application.
 Currently the only valid value is `flogo:app`
+- version: **Your** application version
+- appModel: The version of the current app model.
+This should be: **"1.1.0"**
+- description: **Your** application description
+- imports: The contributions that your application will use.
+The `imports` array is used by the CLI include specific imports and versions in your application at build time.
+Use this to specify any additional contributions, such as, functions, that you'd like to leverage.
+The CLI will automatically pull any mentioned contribs at app create or during `flogo imports sync` command.

 ## Triggers